vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `se_vs_hb_max_pkts_in_batch` - (Optional) Maximum number of aggregated vs heartbeat packets to send in a batch.
 Allowed values are 1-256.
 Field introduced in 17.1.1.
 * `se_vs_hb_max_vs_in_pkt` - (Optional) Maximum number of virtualservices for which heartbeat messages are aggregated in one packet.
 Allowed values are 1-1024.
 Field introduced in 17.1.1.
 * `self_se_election` - (Optional) Enable ses to elect a primary amongst themselves in the absence of a connectivity to controller.
 Field introduced in 18.1.2.
 Allowed in basic(allowed values- false) edition, essentials(allowed values- false) edition, enterprise edition.
 * `send_se_ready_timeout` - (Optional) Timeout for sending se_ready without ns helper registration completion.
 Allowed values are 10-600.
 Field introduced in 21.1.1.
 Unit is seconds.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `service_ip6_subnets` - (Optional) Ipv6 subnets assigned to the se group.
 Required for vs group placement.
 Field introduced in 18.1.1.
 Maximum of 128 items allowed.
 * `service_ip_subnets` - (Optional) Subnets assigned to the se group.
 Required for vs group placement.
 Field introduced in 17.1.1.
 Maximum of 128 items allowed.
 * `shm_minimum_config_memory` - (Optional) Minimum required shared memory to apply any configuration.
 Allowed values are 0-100.
 Field introduced in 18.1.2.
 Unit is mb.
 * `significant_log_throttle` - (Optional) This setting limits the number of significant logs generated per second per core on this se.
 Default is 100 logs per second.
 Set it to zero (0) to deactivate throttling.
 Field introduced in 17.1.3.
 Unit is per_second.
 * `ssl_preprocess_sni_hostname` - (Optional) (beta) preprocess ssl client hello for sni hostname extension.if set to true, this will apply sni child's ssl protocol(s), if they are different from sni parent's allowed ssl protocol(s).
 Field introduced in 17.2.12, 18.1.3.
+* `ssl_sess_cache_per_vs` - (Optional) Number of ssl sessions that can be cached per vs. Field introduced in 21.1.1.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
 * `transient_shared_memory_max` - (Optional) The threshold for the transient shared config memory in the se.
 Allowed values are 0-100.
 Field introduced in 20.1.1.
 Unit is percent.
 * `udf_log_throttle` - (Optional) This setting limits the number of udf logs generated per second per core on this se.
 Udf logs are generated due to the configured client log filters or the rules with logging enabled.
 Default is 100 logs per second.
 Set it to zero (0) to deactivate throttling.
 Field introduced in 17.1.3.
 Unit is per_second.
+* `upstream_connect_timeout` - (Optional) Timeout for backend connection.
+Field introduced in 21.1.1.
+Unit is milliseconds.
+* `upstream_connpool_enable` - (Optional) Enable upstream connection pool,.
+Field introduced in 21.1.1.
+* `upstream_read_timeout` - (Optional) Timeout for data to be received from backend.
+Field introduced in 21.1.1.
+Unit is milliseconds.
+* `upstream_send_timeout` - (Optional) Timeout for upstream to become writable.
+Field introduced in 21.1.1.
+Unit is milliseconds.
+Allowed in basic(allowed values- 3600000) edition, essentials(allowed values- 3600000) edition, enterprise edition.
 * `use_hyperthreaded_cores` - (Optional) Enables the use of hyper-threaded cores on se.
 Requires se reboot.
 Field introduced in 20.1.1.
+* `use_legacy_netlink` - (Optional) Enable legacy model of netlink notifications.
+Field introduced in 21.1.1.
 * `use_objsync` - (Optional) Enable interse objsyc distribution framework.
 Field introduced in 20.1.3.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `use_standard_alb` - (Optional) Use standard sku azure load balancer.
 By default cloud level flag is set.
 If not set, it inherits/uses the use_standard_alb flag from the cloud.
 Field introduced in 18.2.3.
 * `user_agent_cache_config` - (Optional) Configuration for user-agent cache used in bot management.
 Field introduced in 21.1.1.
+* `user_defined_metric_age` - (Optional) Defines in seconds how long before an unused user-defined-metric is garbage collected.
+Field introduced in 21.1.1.
+Unit is sec.
 * `vcenter_clusters` - (Optional) Dict settings for serviceenginegroup.
 * `vcenter_datastore_mode` - (Optional) Enum options - vcenter_datastore_any, vcenter_datastore_local, vcenter_datastore_shared.
 * `vcenter_datastores` - (Optional) List of list.